 Attention all writers!
 Just as a reminder: a rest day is sometimes needed.
 You've worked a bunch lately and have accomplished a lot even if you can't tell.
 Take some the time to rest and rejuvenate.
 You deserve it.

-“I'd been upstaged, demoted from protagonist in my own drama to comic relief in my parents' tragedy” ― Alison Bechdel, Fun Home: A Family Tragicomic Title: Fun Home: A Family Tragicomic Author: Alison Bechdel Genre: Nonfiction Pages: 232 Publication date: June 5th, 2007 Publisher: Mariner Books Fun Home: A Family Tragicomic may be known as one of … Continue reading Book review – Fun Home: A Family Tragicomic (Spoiler Free)
+“I'd been upstaged, demoted from protagonist in my own drama to comic relief in my parents' tragedy” ― Alison Bechdel, Fun Home: A Family Tragicomic Title: Fun Home: A Family Tragicomic Author: Alison Bechdel Genre: Nonfiction Pages: 232 Publication date: June 5th, 2007 Publisher: Mariner Books Fun Home: A Family Tragicomic may be known as a great musical, … Continue reading Book review – Fun Home: A Family Tragicomic (Spoiler Free)

-There’s this negative aroma around the writing profession sometimes.
-So, in case you have forgotten recently, I shall enlighten you with some amazing writing facts.
-More people have been reading than ever before, especially millennials, which also means there's more chances of your work being found, read, and liked.
-It’s all right if you’re writing … Continue reading Positive writing times
+There’s this negative aroma around the writing profession at times.
+So, in case you have forgotten recently, I will enlighten you with some amazing writing facts.
+More people read these days, which also means more chances of your work getting found, read, and liked.
+It’s alright if you’re writing more than one story at once. … Continue reading Positive writing times